datacarpentry/image-processing/_episodes/09-challenges.md

 > [thresholding]({{ page.root }}{% link _episodes/07-thresholding.md %}) and
 > [connected component analysis]({{ page.root }}{% link _episodes/08-connected-components.md %}).
 > Try to put your code into a re-usable function,
-> so that it can be applied easily to any image file.
+> so that it can be applied conveniently to any image file.
 >
 > > ## Solution
 > >